dltj/dltj-blog/content/2022-01-20-issue-81-cdill-nfts-cats.md

 Notably, the working group is starting from the assumption that CDILL is legally sound; from that assumption, what would be required to make the workflow as smooth as possible for patrons and library staff?
 The working group has 24 months of activities to answer that question, and I'll report more on <i><acronym title="Disruptive Library Technology Jester">DLTJ</acronym></i> as that work comes to its conclusions.

-Related to the first quote above from the Boston Library Consortium, there is new development happening with the open source {% include robustlink.html href="https://projectreshare.org/" versiondate="2022-01-19" title="Project ReShare homepage" anchor="Project ReShare" %} to develop a CDL module under its umbrella.
+Related to the first quote above from the Boston Library Consortium, there is new development happening with the open source {{ robustlink(href="https://projectreshare.org/", versiondate="2022-01-19", title="Project ReShare homepage", anchor="Project ReShare") }} to develop a CDL module under its umbrella.
-A great software development team from {% include robustlink.html href="https://www.k-int.com/" versiondate="2022-01-19" title="Knowledge Integration homepage" anchor="Knowledge Integration" %} in the U.K. is joining forces with my employer, {% include robustlink.html href="https://www.indexdata.com/" versiondate="2022-01-19" title="Index Data homepage" anchor="Index Data" %}, and others to make this happen.
+A great software development team from {{ robustlink(href="https://www.k-int.com/", versiondate="2022-01-19", title="Knowledge Integration homepage", anchor="Knowledge Integration") }} in the U.K. is joining forces with my employer, {{ robustlink(href="https://www.indexdata.com/", versiondate="2022-01-19", title="Index Data homepage", anchor="Index Data") }}, and others to make this happen.
 I'm not directly involved in this effort, but I get the professional pleasure of watching it come to life.